-Quick note – Dip nibs come with a protective coating that prevents it from rusting.
+Quick note: Dip nibs have a protective coating that prevents them from rusting.

-You have to remove the covering before use as it repels ink while writing.
+You must remove the covering before use as it repels ink while writing.

-In this post Edgar mentions a couple of ways you can prep your nibs.
+In this post, Sarah mentions several ways to prep your calligraphy nibs.

 Structure of the letters in the Foundational hand

-The letters can be divided into several parts by some horizontal lines that represent letter proportions.
+The letters can be divided into several parts by horizontal lines representing letter proportions.